Blind quantum computation over a collective-noise channel

-in Bob's point of view.
-The above state does not depend on any information about Alice's inputs, algorithm, and outputs, and hence the single-photon-based DFS-BQC has blindness. $\Box$
+Here, $N'$ is the actual number of photons sent from Alice to Bob, and depends on only $n$ and $\bf{m}$.
+The above state does not depend on any information about Alice's inputs, algorithm, and outputs, and hence the coherent-light-assisted DFS-BQC protocol has blindness. $\blacksquare$

-{\it Conclusion.---} We have proposed three kinds of DFS-BQC protocols, which tolerate the collective noise in a photonic quantum communication channel.
-While we here considered BFK protocol only, it is straightforward to apply the proposed DFS schemes to other BQC protocols, such as topological BQC protocol~\cite{[9]} and unconditionally verifiable BQC protocol~\cite{[10]}, without degrading their unconditional security.
-While we have assumed collective unitary noises and loss as the imperfection of a photonic quantum channel, we can straightforwardly apply the proposed protocols to a more general collective noise being subject to collective Kraus operators.
+We have proposed three kinds of DFS-BQC protocols, which tolerate the collective noise in the quantum channel.
+While we have considered the BFK protocol only, it is straightforward to apply the proposed DFS-based schemes for other BQC protocols, such as the topological BQC protocol~\cite{[MF12]} and unconditionally verifiable BQC protocol~\cite{[FK12]}, without degrading their unconditional security.
+Moreover, while we have assumed the collective unitary noise and loss as the imperfection of the quantum channel, it is straightforward to extend the proposed protocols to more general collective noise with collective Kraus operators.

-{\it Acknowledgments.---} We thank Y. Nagamatsu for helpful discussions.
-This work was supported by Program for Leading Graduate Schools: ``Interactive Materials Science Cadet Program" and JSPS Grant-in-Aid for Scientific Research(A) 25247068 and (B) 15H03704.
+We thank Y. Nagamatsu for helpful discussions.
+This work was supported by Program for Leading Graduate Schools: ``Interactive Materials Science Cadet Program," and JSPS KAKENHI Grants No. 25247068, No. 15H03704, and No. 16H02214.